-Los Angeles Wage Garnishment Lawyers
+Los Angeles Wage Garnishment Lawyer

 Wage garnishment is a common method for creditors to collect what you owe them.
 It typically involves the creditor taking legal action through the courts to secure a judgment and court order.
 This order mandates that your employer withholds part of your wages to be forwarded directly to the creditor until the amount you owe is fully paid.

 If you are facing wage garnishment, it is essential that you consult with an attorney at Papian & Adamian.
 We focus much of our practice on debt relief and the issues that can arise due to debt problems.
-Our job is to ensure your rights are protected, help you find solutions to avoiding or stopping wage garnishment, and assist overall in resolving the problem of overwhelming debt.
+Our job is to ensure your rights are protected, help you find solutions to avoid or stop wage garnishment, and assist overall in resolving the problem of overwhelming debt.
 It is important to act quickly in these matters to avoid the negative consequences of income loss.

 Put one of our Los Angeles wage garnishment attorneys on your side by calling us at (833) 360-8605 or sending us a message with your contact details.
 Your initial consultation is complimentary.